Korean Children's Union

-The Korean Children's Union (KCU) is the precursor to the Socialist Patriotic Youth League of North Korea contributing to North Korean youth movement and pioneer movement.
-It is for children aged six to fifteen and is a political organisation linked to the Workers' Party of Korea.
-Its uniformed branch is known as the Young Pioneer Corps (which also includes cadets from the Red Flag Mangyongdae Revolutionary School), which admits children and pre-teens ages nine to 15.
+The Korean Children's Union (KCU; Korean: 조선소년단) is a North Korean organization to which all North Korean children aged seven to fourteen belong.
+A pioneer movement, it is a political organization linked to the Workers' Party of Korea.
+Its uniformed branch, which admits children ages 9 through fifteen, is known as the Young Pioneer Corps.

+Organization

 The organization operates chapters in elementary and secondary schools nationwide.
-It teaches children about Juche, and other ideologies behind the North Korean system.
-Youth above the age of 15 may join the Socialist Patriotic Youth League.
+It teaches children about Juche and other aspects of the state ideology.
+It is a precursor to the Socialist Patriotic Youth League.
+Its officers play a role similar to that of student body leaders in South Korean schools, but with a military-style rank structure.
+Among its activities are raising funds for weapons: in 2023 it donated rocket launcher vehicles to the armed forces.

 Prospective members are usually welcomed formally on an important public holiday such as the Day of the Sun, the Military Foundation Day, or the Day of the Foundation of the Republic.
 It is considered an important occasion in a child's life.
 On such days, kindergarten-grade children are officially admitted and red neckerchiefs and pins handed out.
-Third graders from primary schools are usually welcomed into the KCU on investiture ceremonies on these days.
+Third graders from primary schools are usually welcomed into the Young Pioneers in investiture ceremonies on the same days.